Primordial Black Holes from Effective Field Theory of Stochastic Single Field Inflation at NNNLO: Introduction

-This paper is organised as follows: In section \ref{s3}, a brief outline of the EFT of inflation is given followed by the second-order perturbed action for the curvature perturbation which later gets used to derive the mode solutions featuring stochasticity.
-In section \ref{s4}, we implement the stochastic feature in to the EFT set up by showing derivation of the Hamilton's equation of motion for the coarse-grained curvature perturbation and follow this with deriving the Fokker-Planck equation in general with the coarse-grained variables.
-In section \ref{s5}, we show the explicit realisation of the slow-roll parameters and the Hubble expansion rate during inflation in our three phase set up SRI-USR-SRII .
-In section \ref{s6}, we provide the scalar mode solutions for the three phases in presence of stochastic effects.
-Section \ref{s7} deals with the expressions for the scalar power spectrum for the three phases and their inherent connection with the noise-matrix elements for which we also provide the expressions.
-In section \ref{s8}, we present a overview of the stochastic-$\delta N$ formalism and how we utilise this in the stochastic EFT formulation.
-In section \ref{s9}, we analyse the Fokker-Planck equation further so as to obtain its modified version which helps to study the evolution of probability distribution function in the coming sections.
-In section \ref{s10}, we introduce the characteristic function and its benefits for solving the Fokker-Planck equation.
-Section \ref{s11} focuses on the diffusion-dominated regime analysis, where we first outline the relevant method to obtain the PDF at a specified order in the perturbative treatment, and in the rest of the section, extend this treatment up to the next-to-next-to-next-to-leading order (NNNLO).
-In section \ref{s12}, we start with the relevant methods to solve for the PDF in a perturbative treatment also extending up to the NNNLO.
+This paper is organised as follows: In section \ref{s2}, we begin with elaborating on the underlying motivation for stochastic EFT formulation given in this work.
+In section \ref{s3}, a brief outline of the EFT of inflation is given followed by the second-order perturbed action for the curvature perturbation which later gets used to derive the mode solutions featuring stochasticity.
+In section \ref{s4}, we implement the stochastic feature in to the EFT set up by showing derivation of the Hamilton's equation of motion for the coarse-grained curvature perturbation In section \ref{s5}, we show the explicit realisation of the slow-roll parameters and the Hubble expansion rate during inflation in our three phase set up SRI-USR-SRII.
+In section \ref{s6}, we present a overview of the stochastic-$\delta N$ formalism and how we utilise this in the stochastic EFT formulation.
+In section \ref{s7}, we analyse the Fokker-Planck equation further so as to obtain its modified version which helps to study the evolution of probability distribution function in the coming sections.
+In section \ref{s8}, we introduce the characteristic function and its benefits for solving the Fokker-Planck equation.
+Section \ref{s9} focuses on the diffusion-dominated regime analysis, where we first outline the relevant method to obtain the PDF at a specified order in the perturbative treatment, and in the rest of the section, extend this treatment up to the next-to-next-to-next-to-leading order (NNNLO).
+In section \ref{s10}, we outline the relevant methods to solve for the PDF, this time in the drift-dominated regime, with a perturbative treatment also extending up to the NNNLO.
 Also in the same section, along with the PDF, explicit expressions for the non-Gaussianity parameters and features of the PDF profile are discussed.
-In section \ref{s13}, we briefly talk about the spectral distortion effects related to the PBH formation mechanism and utilise the scalar power spectrum derived earlier to compute the magnitude of such effects.
-In section \ref{s14}, we outline the PBH formation mechanism in the context of present stochastic EFT picture, and discuss the PBH mass fraction and present-day abundance with giving expressions for the mass fraction at each order till NNNLO.
-In section \ref{s15}, we present results of the numerical outcomes starting with the scalar power spectrum, followed by results for spectral distortion, followed by PDF profiles in the diffusion-dominated limit for each order, and ending with results for the PBH mass fraction and abundance.
-In section \ref{s16}, we give a comparison between the previous works done with the stochastic-$\delta N$ formalism and what we have achieved in this work utilising the same.
-We finally conclude our work with summarizing our findings in section \ref{s17}.
+In section \ref{s11}, we briefly talk about the spectral distortion effects related to the PBH formation mechanism and utilise the scalar power spectrum derived earlier to compute the magnitude of such effects.
+In section \ref{s12}, we outline the PBH formation mechanism in the context of present stochastic EFT picture, and discuss the PBH mass fraction and present-day abundance with giving expressions for the mass fraction at each order till NNNLO.
+In section \ref{s13}, we present results of the numerical outcomes starting with the scalar power spectrum, followed by results for spectral distortion, followed by PDF profiles in the diffusion-dominated limit for each order, and ending with results for the PBH mass fraction and abundance.
+We finally conclude our work with summarizing our findings in section \ref{s15}.